reliqarts/laravel-docweaver/README.md

 Example environment config:
 ```
-DOC_WEAVER_ROUTE_PREFIX=docs
+DOCWEAVER_ROUTE_PREFIX=docs
-DOC_WEAVER_DIR=resources/docs
+DOCWEAVER_DIR=resources/docs
 ```

 These variables, and more are explained within the [config](https://github.com/ReliQArts/laravel-docweaver/blob/master/src/config/config.php) file.

 ### Documentation Directory

 The documentation directory is the place where you put your project documentation directories.
-It may be changed with the config key `docweaver.storage.dir` or the environment variable `DOC_WEAVER_DIR`.
+It may be changed with the config key `docweaver.storage.dir` or the environment variable `DOCWEAVER_DIR`.
 The default documentation directory is `resources/docs`.

 #### Structure